Getting the Fit Right

 Why don't you need exact measurements?

 Because this field is so wide, it naturally encompasses the targeted F3 and F4 areas of your brain.
-Even if your headset placement is off by a few centimeters, that wide field ensures the correct neural networks are still targeted in the session.
+Even if your headset placement is off by a few inches, that wide field ensures the correct neural networks are still targeted in the session.